howardgy/Casper/README.md

 ## Edit codes

-1. Change the parameters in post.hbs (if you use Duoshuo), or replace them with other codes (like Disqus)
+1. Replace the id in post.hbs (if you use Duoshuo), or replace them with other codes if u decide to use another comment system (like Disqus).
     1. Open post.hbs
     2. Find 'var duoshuoQuery = {short_name:"lurentstudio"};' and replace 'lurentstudio' with ur own id.
+2. Replace the Umeng traffic analysis codes with ur own ones, or delete them if u don't need it.
+    1. Open navigation.hbs in folder /partials.
+    2. Find '<div class="traffic">...</div>', put ur codes in the div, or delete the div.
-2. Change the name and version in package.json as you wish.
+3. Change the name and version in package.json as you wish.
+4. Replace the '.ico' file under folder /assets with ur own one.

-## Copyright & License
+## License

-Copyright (c) 2013-2016 Ghost Foundation - Released under the MIT License.
+Released under the MIT License.